-Western Officials And Kremlin Critics Blame Putin And His Government For Navalny’s Death In Prison
+Western Officials and Kremlin Critics Blame Putin and His Government for Navalny’s Death in Prison

 World leaders and Russian opposition activists wasted no time Friday in blaming the reported death of imprisoned opposition leader Alexei Navalny on President Vladimir Putin and his government.

-“It is obvious that he was killed by Putin,” said Ukrainian President Volodymyr Zelenskyy, who was visiting Germany as he sought aid for his country as it fights off an invasion by Russia.
+“It is obvious that he was killed by Putin,” said Ukrainian President Volodymyr Zelenskyy, who was visiting Germany for the Munich Security Conference as he sought aid for his country’s efforts to fight off an invasion by Russia.

 “Putin doesn’t care who dies — only for him to hold his position.
 This is why he must hold onto nothing.
 Putin must lose everything and be held responsible for his deeds,” Zelenskyy added.